 And so with my own simple desire to feel well as my cheerleader, I did two things.

 - Signed up for a 7-day free trial of OBE which I am still hooked on.
 (Code MEGHAN50 will get you 50% off your first month if you stay beyond your free trial week)

 - Elected to follow my 7-day No Sugar Challenge guidelines – no added sweeteners of any kind, no alcohol, coffee or chocolate, no dried fruit, and limited grain intake.

 I started by committing to these two things for a week.
 That was my only promise to myself.
 But then something I hadn’t expected happened.
 I didn’t stop.

 I committed to that first week of working out and did five workouts.
 And then I kept going.
 I did four or five workouts the next week and the next and the next.
 I kept the sugar out of my life, my anxiety decreased, my sleep improved and within a couple of weeks, I felt physical and mental changes inside and outside.

 being sugar-free: I Lost The Taste For Sugar

-Now this is the craziest thing of all.
-I haven’t had any refined sugar in a decade or so.
+Now, this is the craziest thing of all.
+Prior going sugar-free, I hadn’t had any refined sugar in a decade or so.
 It’s unpalatable to me.
 I tell people this all the time – that as we move towards a more whole and natural diet, our tastes will change.
-What I hadn’t expected with this recent shift in my own health was for my tastes to continue to evolve.
+What I hadn’t expected with this shift in my own health was for my tastes to continue to evolve.

-The thing here is that I also don’t feel deprived.
+The thing here is that I also don’t feel deprived being sugar-free.
 If I really wanted it, I’m sure I would have it.
 But I just don’t.
 That’s the truth of it.